neuronflicker/CTF/UCF/Pwn_heap0/README.md

 ```
 Only the `cat` part got through, but not the `heap0.c`.
 After playing around for a while, I realized it was `scanf()` interpreting a space as an end to input, so I needed to find another method to display the file contents.

-After some though I realized that another form of `cat heap0.c` would be `cat < heap0.c` which can be specified without spaces:
+After some thought I realized that another form of `cat heap0.c` would be `cat < heap0.c` which can be specified without spaces:
 ```bash
 python -c "print('A' * 55 + '\0cat<heap0.c')" | ./heap0
 username at 0x56dd9008